romankuchin/ica0002-2025/04-troubleshooting/README.md

 This behavior needs to be changed -- web application will connect to the database from the different host, so MySQL server should bind to public interface to accept external connections.
-Easiest way to achive this is to configure MySQL to bind to `0.0.0.0` which means 'any possible public interface on this host'.
+Easiest way to achieve this is to configure MySQL to bind to `0.0.0.0` which means 'any possible public interface on this host'.

- > Most of the tutorials in the Internet will suggest you to change `/etc/mysq/mysql.cnf` or
+ > Most of the tutorials in the Internet will suggest you to change `/etc/mysql/mysql.cnf` or
  > `/etc/mysql/mysql.conf.d/mysqld.cnf` or any other similar file.
 It would work, but there is a
  > better way -- you can _override_ the configuration instead of changing it.